 This program, established in the fiscal year ended March 31, 2017, provides support for employees using special paid leave to take part in social responsibility activities.
 As part of this program, LIFULL funds activities at the rate of 1% of the employee's total annual hours worked and 1% of companywide non-consolidated profit after taxes for the previous year.
 The name "One P's" is intended to reflect the concept of uniting to bring about changes to society.

-Total people engaged in activities 240

-Total activity time 1,750 hours
+Fiscal year ended September 30, 2018 Total people engaged in activities 240 Total activity time 1,750 hours

 Officers and Directors

 Directors [Years as a Director / Number of shares]

 (As of December 31, 2018)